 The NAR, along with the Florida REALTORS are advising homeowners, Realtors, and people considering buying properties located in flood zones to ‘proceed with caution’ if you have a pending sale in September- so that you don’t miss this potential deadline for flood insurance coverage.
 If the NFIP is allowed to expire without any alternate program put in place, you may be left out in the cold if you have a pending transaction and a FEMA policy is the only affordable way to insure the property.

 There is of course private market flood insurance available in Florida, but according to this article, additional private insurers are still hesitant to enter the Florida flood insurance market, citing an unpredictable market and unreliable data for calculating appropriate rates now and in the future.
 With just 8 private flood insurance companies in the state, some homeowners and future homeowners may be feeling unsure about their coverage options.
 Typically, private insurers have tried to remain competitive with the FEMA rates, but if FEMA policies go away, there is a chance rates could change.

 As we get more updates, we will be posting them for all of our clients, friends and family.
-As always, you can call Sandy Hartmann & Associates any time for all your real estate needs.
+As always, you can call The Sandy Hartmann Group any time for all your real estate needs.

 Andrea is the Managing Partner of The Sandy Hartmann Group and runs the team alongside Sandy Hartmann.
 She would love to talk to you about real estate!
 Andrea was born and raised in the Tampa Bay a....